Here's a little about our love of coffee and how a pandemic created a roasting company

 Experiencing the challenges of the pandemic had unique impacts on people all around the globe.
 The things we took for granted, like grabbing a cup of coffee at your favorite local coffee shop, became a near impossibility.
 Some people just sucked it up and learned to live with whatever coffee they could they could get their hands on.
 And some coffee lovers like myself and my partner Jamie, took things into our own hands.
 Our quest for percolated perfection began with a question- how to make great coffee at home the rule, not the exception?

 A Long-Standing Relationship With Coffee

-Growing up in New England, it's safe to say I've had a long-standing relationship with coffee in a land where the coffee pots run 24/7.
+Growing up in New England, it's safe to say I've had a long-standing relationship with coffee.
+This is the land where the coffee pots run 24/7.
 I will confess that until semi-recently, the original chain coffee shop that started in New England was kind of my benchmark for decent coffee.
 But buy a bag of ground coffee there, try it at home and guess what?
 It's not the same, is it?
 That's because the big coffee makers roast thousands of pounds of coffee beans months before you buy them.
-Then they're nitrogen flushed (sounds healthy) to give them a longer expiration date.
+Then they're nitrogen flushed (sounds healthy?) to give them a longer expiration date.
 And when you do finally put some in your "Mr. Coffee" the night before (we'll talk later about why you're not going to do that anymore another time) and let it sit out until the morning, it's at best hot, and most likely flat-tasting, uninspiring, dull and well, just bad coffee.
 But what are you gonna do, right?
 Wrong.
 Read on...